 One downside of living in Glencoe is that it can take a long time to commute to work.
 In Glencoe, the average commute to work is 38.43 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.

-Despite being a small village, Glencoe has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Glencoe, a lot of people use the train to get to work every day though Glencoe is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The per capita income in Glencoe in 2018 was $133,746, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $534,984 for a family of four.